-With 91 percent of its citizens connected to the internet, Japan is one of the most connected countries in the world.
-VPN services are popular among both its local population as well as with the ten thousand tourists passing through the country every month.
+Japan is one of the most connected countries in the world.
+VPN services are popular among both its local population as well as with the thousands of tourists passing through the country every month.
 Government surveillance and internet censorship is far less pervasive in Japan than in its neighbor China, and has the freedom of speech enshrined in its constitution.
-Japan has acquired a reputation for being considered as one of the most free countries in terms of internet freedom—but some changes in Japanese law have cast doubt on the country’s future.
+Japan has acquired a reputation for being considered as one of the most free countries in terms of internet freedom – but some changes in Japanese law have cast doubt on the country’s future.

 A VPN, or Virtual Private Network, is a privacy tool used to encrypt the user’s internet traffic and route it through an intermediary server located somewhere else in the world, which effectively makes the user’s activities anonymous and untraceable while using the web.
 Users can disguise their true IP address, and therefore their location, by selecting from a list of VPN servers that will provide a new IP address.
 It is a great way to avoid monitoring from internet service providers (ISPs), government agencies, and malicious third parties in addition to lifting geographical restrictions on popular online content and streaming services.

-In this article, I dive into the details of each individual VPN on this list—but if you’re short on time, here’s a brief summary of my top 7 VPNs for Japan:
+In this article, I dive into the details of each individual VPN on this list – but if you’re short on time, here’s a brief summary.

 - NordVPN: My top choice for Japan.
-Its 5,200 servers stream high-quality video content abroad, and unblock just about anything.
+Its 5,600 servers stream high-quality video content abroad, and unblock just about anything.
 Its security standards are the best in the industry.
-It comes with a 30-day money back guarantee so you can try it out first.
+It comes with a risk-free 30-day money-back guarantee so you can try it out first.

-- Surfshark: Surfshark’s powerful security features, fast speeds, and no connection limit makes it a great deal.
-Try it risk-free for 30 days.
+- Surfshark: This provider’s powerful security features, fast speeds, and no connection limit make it a great deal.

 - ExpressVPN: A popular choice for streaming HD streaming content from abroad.
-Its fast connection speeds makes it ideal for streaming, downloading, and gaming.
+Its fast connection speeds make it ideal for streaming, downloading, and gaming.